SESAME PLACE WITH TODDLERS

 SESAME PLACE SAN DIEGO

 We plan to swing by 123 Sesame Street before heading to Tokyo in March 2022.
-We love toddler theme parks, so we’ll be there to check it out and write a review for you.
+We love toddler theme parks, so we’ll be there to check them out and write a review for you.

 Remember, be kind and keep learning, that’s the Sesame Street way.